w3c-cg/threat-modeling/models/decentralized-identities.md

 ## Status of this document

-An outline of the many concerns related to these areas of work, for discussion starting, and initial principles for addressing user considerations.
+An outline of the many concerns related to these areas of work for discussion starting and initial principles for addressing user considerations.

 Editor: Simone Onofri, simone@w3.org